vercel/style-guide/README.md

 >
 > See: https://eslint.org/docs/user-guide/getting-started#installation-and-usage

 This ESLint config is designed to be composable.

-The base configs, `@vercel/style-guide/eslint/node` or `@vercel/style-guide/eslint/browser`, set up a project for JavaScript and should always be first in `extends`.
+The following base configs are available.
+You can use one or both of these configs, but they should always be first in `extends`:

-The following optional configs are available:

 - `@vercel/style-guide/eslint/browser`
+- `@vercel/style-guide/eslint/node`

+Note that you can scope configs, so that configs only target specific files.
+For more information, see: [Scoped configuration with `overrides`](#scoped-configuration-with-overrides).

+The following additional configs are available:

 - `@vercel/style-guide/eslint/jest`
-- `@vercel/style-guide/eslint/next` (requires `@vercel/style-guide/eslint/react`)
+- `@vercel/style-guide/eslint/next` (requires `@next/eslint-plugin-next` to be installed at the same version as `next`)
-- `@vercel/style-guide/eslint/node`
 - `@vercel/style-guide/eslint/playwright-test`
 - `@vercel/style-guide/eslint/react`
-- `@vercel/style-guide/eslint/typescript` (requires [additional configuration](#configuring-eslint-for-typescript))
+- `@vercel/style-guide/eslint/typescript` (requires `typescript` to be installed and [additional configuration](#configuring-eslint-for-typescript))

 > You'll need to use `require.resolve` to provide ESLint with absolute paths,
 > due to an issue around ESLint config resolution (see